bobchat/bobchat-platform/README.md

 Services communicate externally via GraphQL.
 In the future, an external broadcasting system will likely be implemented to provide realtime updates to live data.

 ### Monitoring
 Monitoring is a multifacted problem spanning system architecture, development, and operations and is paramount in any hyperscale system.
 You are truly only as good as your monitoring apparatsus.
 Good monitoring tools allow developers and operators to gauge how the system is performing and debug issues in real time.
 This systems implements several monitoring tools that provide both granular and broad views of how the system is performing.
+In some cases, we measure the same metrics more than once to make absolutely sure the system is performing as expected.

 #### Distributed Tracing with Jaeger
 Tracing allows developers to track a request all the way through the system from start to finish and measure how each subcomponent of the system behaves.
 Distributed architectures add the complexity of tracing requests between processes boundaries.
 To solve this, we use Jaeger.

+#### Application Metrics with Prometheus and Grafana
+In addition to tracing, it is important to have insight into the amount of stress your system is placing on the hardware it is running on.
+Prometheus allows us to collect metrics on CPU usage, memory utilization and BLANK on a per container basis to ensure our hardware is application is performing correctly.
+Grafana is a time-series visualation tool that works with prometheus to make the gathered metrics easy to interpret.

+#### Distributed logging with ElasticSearch